 - Provide the student with the university resources.

-- Report the incident to the Title IX Coordinator, Stephanie Rowland, within 48 hours and inform the person that you will be doing so.
+- Report the incident to the Title IX Coordinator, Stephanie Rowland, via the Community Member of Concern Form within 48 hours and inform the person that you will be doing so.